romanRegmi/Apex-Learning/Asynchronous Apex/Batch/README.md

 No, We can't.
 It will through an exception stating that "Locking is implied for each batch execution and therefore FOR UPDATE should not be specified"

+To track a particular process of a batch apex, we use Database.BatchableContext.
+We have two methods in this interface getJObId getChildJObId - id of particular execute method.

+Are you looking to create a test class for a batch apex which is calling another batch Apex.
+The process is same you just need to make sure that you are inserting the data which is being queried in the Start method

+Q. How to use Aggregate queries in Batch Apex

+Aggregate queries don't work in Batch Apex because aggregate queries doesn't support queryMore().
+They run into the error 'Aggregate query does not support queryMore(), use LIMIT to restrict the results to a single batch' To fix this error what we should do.

+1. Create an Apex class implements Iterator<AggregateResult>.
+2. Create an Apex class implements Iterable<AggregateResult>.
+3. Implementing to Database.Batchable<AggregateResult>, and Using Iterable at start execution in Batch Apex.

+Q.What is the difference between database.batchable & database.batchablecontext bc?

+1. database.batchable is an interface.

+2. database.batchableContext is a context variable which store the runtime information eg jobld

+Q. Which platform event can fire from batch ?

+The BatchApexErrorEvent object represents a platform event associated with a batch Apex class.
+It is possible to fire platform events from batch apex.
+So whenever any error or exception occurs, you can fire platform events which can be handled by different subscriber.
+Batch class needs to implement "Database.RaisesPlatformEvents" interface in order to fire platform event.

+Q. Want to schedule batch job at one time only and not again.
+How to do it?
+System.scheduleBatch() is used to run a schedule a batch job only once for a future time.
+This method has got 3 parameters.

+param 1 : Instance of a class that implements Database.Batchable interface. param 2 : Job name.
+param 3 : Time interval after which the job should start executing. param 4 : It's an optional parameter which will define the no. of that processed at a time.
+The system.scheduleBatch() returns the scheduled job Id.
+We can use the job Id to abort the job.

+This method returns the scheduled job ID also called CronTrigger ID

+String cronID = System.scheduleBatch(reassign, 'job example', 1);
+CronTrigger ct = [SELECT Id, TimesTriggered, NextFireTime FROM CronTrigger WHERE Id = :cronID];

+This method is available only for batch classes and doesn't require the implementation of the Schedulable interface.
+This makes it easy to schedule a batch job for one execution.

+Can I call Queueable from a batch?

+Yes, But you're limited to just one System.enqueueJob call per execute in the Database.Batchable class.
+Salesforce has imposed this limitation to prevent explosive execution.

+How many records we can insert while testing batch apex?

+We have to make sure that the number of records inserted is less than or equal to the batch size of 200 because test methods can execute only one batch.
+We must also ensure that the Iterable returned by the start method matches the batch size.

+Q. Let's say, I have 150 Batch jobs to execute, Will I be able to queue them in one go?

+.
+Once you run Database.executeBatch, the Batch jobs will be placed in the Apex flex queue and its status becomes Holding.
+The Apex flex queue has the maximum number of 100 jobs, Database.executeBatch throws a LimitException and doesn't add the job to the queue.
+So atmost 100 jobs can be added in one go.

+Q. How can you stop a Batch job?

+The Database.executeBatch and System.scheduleBatch method returns an ID that can be used in System.abortJob method.

+Q. Can I query related records using Database.QueryLocator?

+Yes, You can do subquery for related records, but with a relationship subquery, the batch job processing becomes slower.
+A better strategy is to perform the subquery separately, from within the execute method, which allows the batch job to run faster.

+Q. Let's say Record A has to be processed before Record B, but Record B came in the first Batch and Record A came in the second batch.
+The batch picks records which are unprocessed every time it runs.
+How will you control the processing Order?

+The Processing order can't be controlled, but we can bypass the record B processing before Record A. We can implement Database.STATEFUL and use one class variable to track whether Record A has processed or not.
+If not processed and Record B has come, don't process Record B. After all the execution completes, Record A has already been processed so Run the batch again, to process Record B.